GiorgosAthanasopoulos/Skip-or-Play-Liked-Songs/README.md

 # Skip or Play Liked Songs

+**NOTE**: Fork of Tetrax-10/Spicetify-Extensions/Skip-or-Play-Liked-Songs/.

+Original extension in unmaintained and archived, so I forked to bring it back to life.

+ORIGINAL README:

 This Extension Skips or Plays Liked Songs only

 Very Useful if you are Discovering new Songs or want to play your Fav Songs in a PlayList or Album.